microsoft/mimalloc/bin/readme.md

 1. Use the C-runtime library as a DLL (using the `/MD` or `/MDd` switch).

-2. Link your program explicitly with the `mimalloc-override.lib` export library for the `mimalloc-override.dll` -- which contains all mimalloc functionality.
+2. Link your program explicitly with the `mimalloc.lib` export library for the `mimalloc.dll` -- which contains all mimalloc functionality.
-   To ensure the `mimalloc-override.dll` is actually loaded at run-time it is easiest to insert some call to the mimalloc API in the `main` function, like `mi_version()` (or use the `/include:mi_version` switch on the linker, or use `#pragma comment(linker, "/include:mi_version")` in some source file).
+   To ensure the `mimalloc.dll` is actually loaded at run-time it is easiest to insert some call to the mimalloc API in the `main` function, like `mi_version()` (or use the `/include:mi_version` switch on the linker, or similarly, `#pragma comment(linker, "/include:mi_version")` in some source file).
-   See the `mimalloc-override-test` project for an example on how to use this.
+   See the `mimalloc-test-override` project for an example on how to use this.

-3. The `mimalloc-redirect.dll` must be put in the same folder as the main `mimalloc-override.dll` at runtime (as it is a dependency of that DLL).
+3. The `mimalloc-redirect.dll` must be put in the same folder as the main `mimalloc.dll` at runtime (as it is a dependency of that DLL).
-   The redirection DLL ensures that all calls to the C runtime malloc API get redirected to mimalloc functions (which reside in `mimalloc-override.dll`).
+   The redirection DLL ensures that all calls to the C runtime malloc API get redirected to mimalloc functions (which reside in `mimalloc.dll`).

-4. Ensure the `mimalloc-override.dll` comes as early as possible in the import list of the final executable (so it can intercept all potential allocations).
+4. Ensure the `mimalloc.dll` comes as early as possible in the import list of the final executable (so it can intercept all potential allocations).
    You can use `minject -l <exe>` to check this if needed.